 Mourad: New Moroccan, written by Mourad Lahlou, features over 100 innovative recipes with Moroccan flavors.
-A few highlights include Almond Cookies, Fennel and Tomato Stew, Steamed Lamb Shoulder with Saffron Butter and Cumin Salt, Sesame Parfait, Chicken Skewers, Carrot Soup with Citrus Salad, and more.
+A few highlights include Almond Cookies, Fennel and Tomato Stew, Steamed Lamb Shoulder with Saffron Butter and Cumin Salt, Carrot Soup with Citrus Salad, and more.
 I will also be sharing his recipe for Burnt Honey Ice Cream following the review.

 Disclosure: I received this book from Artisan Books in exchange for my honest review.
 All opinions and statements are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Mourad Lahlou came to California from Marrakesh to study economics at San Francisco State University in 1985.
 With no formal culinary training, he started cooking as a way to recreate the dishes from his childhood.

 His passion grew into a career and his restaurant, Aziza in San Franciso, is currently the only Moroccan restaurant in the United States to have a Michelin star.

 Mourad: New Moroccan

 Mourad begins Mourad: New Moroccan with seven basics that will give you an in-depth lesson on the foundation of Moroccan cuisine: Spices, Preserved Lemons, Couscous, Warqa, Harissa, Charmoula, and the Tagine.